Home » About Us » Our Projects

 The Devon Mental Health Alliance

-The Devon Mental Health Alliance is a partnership between six local charitable organisations aimed at improving access to mental health services and identifying new opportunities to support people across all of Devon’s communities.
+The Devon Mental Health Alliance is a partnership between five local charitable organisations aimed at improving access to mental health services and identifying new opportunities to support people across all of Devon’s communities.

 Completed projects